 Baker University is composed of four academic units administered by four deans.
 The deans of the individual academic units operate as equal partners in matters that concern the university.
 Learn more about academic leadership.

 The president, Dr. Lynne Murray, provides oversight of all university academic affairs, and Dr. Tes Mehring serves as chief academic officer and manages the academic operations of the university.
 The university is composed of four academic units administered by four deans who operate as partners in matters that concern the university.
 Associate and assistant deans support the academic units.

-- Dr. Jacob Bucher, Dean of the School of Education (SOE) and School of Professional & Graduate Studies
+- Dr. Emily Ford, Interim Dean of the School of Education (SOE) and School of Professional & Graduate Studies

 - Dr. Bernadette M. Fetterolf, Dean of the School of Nursing (SON)